 • This character has to die.

 And so on.
-We make these rules for ourselves because we want to achieve greatness, or reach a particular writing goal.
+We make these rules for ourselves because we want to achieve greatness, or reach a particular goal in a piece of writing.

 You have to emancipate yourself from these imaginary rules.
 Free yourself from the bondage of perfectionism.